adir1/worlddelights.com/src/content/about/02-what.md

     - Train your teams on the effective use of AI tools to ensure seamless integration into your workflows.

 2. Digital Transformation Consulting
-We guide organizations through every phase of digital transformation, helping them modernize their operations and adopt new technologies to stay competitive in a rapidly evolving marketplace.
+We guide organizations through every phase of digital transformation, helping them modernize their operations and adopt cloud technologies, AI, mobile and other latest innovations in a rapidly evolving market.
 Our digital transformation services include:

     - Assessing your current technology stack and identifying areas for improvement.
     - Crafting a comprehensive roadmap for digital transformation aligned with your business goals.